 The Walt Disney Concert Hall is another huge sight to see while visiting the one and only City of Angels.
 You have a choice of a self-guided audio tour and a guided tour – Which are both completely free.
 Although the tours do not include the auditorium since it is constantly occupied for productions, you will be led through most of the interior and the gardens as you get to learn about the history of this magnificent establishment.

 All in all, even though LA is one of the most expensive cities in the United States, it is fairly easy to visit Los Angeles on a budget if you know where to look.
 Even though I don’t live in LA anymore, I always have an absolute blast when I come back for a vacation.
-It has so much to offer – From the culture, the food, the star-studded streets and most of all the endless activities and sights that are nestled all over the city for you to experience.
+It has so much to offer – from the culture, the world-class restaurants in Los Angeles, the star-studded streets and most of all the endless activities and sights that are nestled all over the city for you to experience.
 And with that said, I hope you enjoyed my ultimate guide to Los Angeles on a budget.
 Have a safe trip, bon voyage!